mohalkarushikesh/SummarizeX/README.md

    - **CSV File**: The CSV file should have a column named `text` containing the text to be summarized.
    - **Text Area**: Enter the text you want to summarize directly into the textarea.

+3. Choose the summarization model from the dropdown menu.

-3. Click the "Summarize" button.
+4. Click the "Summarize" button.

-4. The summarized text will be displayed on the same webpage within a container.
+5. The summarized text will be displayed on the same webpage within a container.

-5. If you uploaded a CSV file, you can download the summarized texts as a CSV file by clicking the provided link.
+6. If you uploaded a CSV file, you can download the summarized texts as a CSV file by clicking the provided link.

 ## Example CSV File